 |4/4||Ethical Research Practices.
 NLP for Social Good.||Pitfalls in statistical analysis.
 Low-resource NLP [slides].
 Lorelei [slides]||HW3 due; HW4 released|

 |4/18||Fairness in ML||Invited speaker: Maria De-Arteaga [slides]||Swinger et al. (2019); De-Arteaga et al. (2019); Romanov et al. (2019)||HW4 due|

 |16||4/30||Final Project Presentations|

 |5/8||Final Report Due||Final Report due|

 Homework assignments.
 (4 assignments; 15% each) annotation and coding assignments, focusing on important subproblems from the topics discussed in class.

-In assignments, students will be given training and dev datasets, a baseline algorithm to implement, and code for automatic evaluation.
+In assignments, students will be given datasets, a baseline algorithm to implement, and code for automatic evaluation.
 Submissions will be evaluated on test data.
 A baseline solution will earn a passing grade (B Grade); additional credit will be given for creative solutions that surpass the baseline.